-The University of Alabama has a Laser Safety Subcommittee operating under the auspices of the Radiation Control and Advisory Committee (RCAC).
-The purpose of this group is to provide guidance to the LSO and laser users to ensure that lasers are used safely and in compliance with applicable regulations and standards.
-Membership may include but is not limited to the LSO and others who are knowledgeable in laser safety, laser users, management representatives, and others as needed.
-The committee, either thru the subcommittee or the full RCAC, will work to:
+The University of Alabama has a Radiation Control Advisory Committee.
+The purpose of this group is to provide guidance to the LSO and RSO to ensure that lasers are used safely and in compliance with applicable standards.
+Membership is appointed by the RSO.
+The RCAC will: